• NecoJobs Logo - Nepal's Leading Job Portal

 First, calculate how much you earn in one year.
 Add your basic monthly salary, allowances, bonuses, and any extra payments from your employer.

-Example: If your monthly salary is NPR 50,000 and you receive NPR 100,000 as yearly bonus, your annual gross salary will be:
+Example: If your monthly salary is NPR 50,000 and you receive NPR 100,000 as a yearly bonus, your annual gross salary will be:

-NPR 50,000 × 12 = NPR 600,000 + NPR 100,000 = NPR 700,000.
+NPR 50,000 × 12 = NPR 600,000 + NPR 100,000 = NPR 700,000

 This total amount is your gross salary and is the starting point for tax calculation.